Website Header 1200x900

 Fikret Atay

-Fikret Atay was born in the border town of Batman, located between Turkey and Iraq.
-Atay has a Kurdish background and currently lives and works in Örebro, Sweden.
+Fikret Atay was born in Batman, a Turkish city on the border with Iraq.
+He is of Kurdish descent and currently lives and works in Örebro, Sweden.

 Leone Contini

-Leone Contini (b.
-1976) works across multiple media, including lecture-performances, installations, texts, drawing, and collective interventions in public spaces.
-Contini’s research and artistic practice operate at the intersection of anthropology, aesthetics, and politics.
-Within these fields, he focuses on intercultural conflicts, power dynamics, migrations, and diasporas—how these phenomena affect the anthropological context and the botanical landscapes of the places where he conducts fieldwork.
-By collecting and experimenting with seeds, soil, and stories, Contini investigates the migrations, coexistences, and histories of different species.
+Leone Contini (born 1976) works with a variety of media, including performance lectures, installations, text, drawings and collective interventions in public spaces.
+Contini’s research and art inhabit the intersection between anthropology, aesthetics and politics.
+Within these fields, he focuses on intercultural conflicts, power dynamics, migration and diasporas – how these phenomena affect the anthropological context and the botanical landscapes of the locations in which he conducts his fieldwork.
+By collecting and experimenting with seeds, soil and stories, Contini explores migration, coexistence and histories of different species.

-Leone Contini was born in Florence, Italy, and currently lives and works in Tuscany, Italy.
+Leone Contini was born in Florence, Italy, and currently lives and works in Tuscany.

 Gerd Göran

-Gerd Göran (b.
-1919) has a rich, colorful, and multifaceted artistic practice spanning 90 years.
-She works primarily in painting and textile art, drawing inspiration from nature and life, often from the place where she once put down her roots: the countryside of Sångshyttan, just outside Hällefors, where she has lived for most of her life.
-Another important aspect is Göran’s concerns about climate politics.
-Her work is characterized by a lifelong and joyful creativity, marked by persistent curiosity and a love for the magic of everyday life and art itself.
-When encountering Göran’s work, an entire artist’s life emerges – powerful, humble, and flourishing.
+Gerd Göran (born 1919) has amassed a rich, colourful and multifaceted body of work over her 90 years as an artist.
+She worked primarily as a painter and textile artist, drawing inspiration from nature and life, often from where she herself had put down roots: the rural location of Sångshyttan, just outside Hällefors, where she lived for almost her entire life.
+Her work is characterised by a lifelong and joyful creativity, marked by a tenacious sense of curiosity and a love of the magic to be found in everyday life and art itself.
+Another key aspect of Göran’s art is her interest in climate politics.

-Gerd Göran was born in Skåre and now lives and works in Hällefors, Sweden.
+Gerd Göran was born in Akre, Sweden, and currently lives in Skåre.

 Thomas Hirschhorn

-Thomas Hirschhorn (b.
-1957) is best known for his work in public spaces and for the various, simple materials he uses: cardboard, tape, paper, newspaper clippings, and aluminum foil.
-Hirschhorn often works on a monumental, comprehensive, and intense scale, with enormous installations and collages.
-A recurring theme in his work is a questioning of the autonomy of a work of art, as well as an assertion of the power of art to move and change us, not least in relation to the Other.
-Through art, Hirschhorn believes that we can truly meet each other; one to one, as equals.
-With that in mind, many of Hirschhorn’s works are dedicated to philosophers, writers, and artists whom he himself loves.
-One being the writer Simone Weil, whom he has engaged with since 2019 in his artistic practice.
+Thomas Hirschhorn (born 1957) is best known for his works in public spaces and for the various simple materials he uses: cardboard, tape, paper, magazine clippings and aluminium foil.
+A recurrent feature of his work is questioning the autonomy of a work of art, as well as asserting the power of art to move people and create change, not least in relation to Andre.
+Hirschhorn feels that art allows us to truly meet one another: one to one, as equals.
+With that in mind, many of his works are dedicated to philosophers, authors and artists he himself loves.
+One such author is Simone Weil, and Hirschhorn’s series Why I love Simone Weil has been an ongoing artistic dialogue since 2019.

-Thomas Hirschhorn was born in Bern, Switzerland, and currently lives and works in Paris, France.
+Thomas Hirschhorn was born in Bern, Switzerland, and now lives and works in Paris, France.

 Moa Israelsson

-Moa Israelsson (b.
-1982) works sculpturally with a variety of techniques and materials.
-With carefully hand-sewn and painted sculptures, Israelsson’s work moves between fiction and reality.
-Her artistry is characterized by pieces that bear witness to the passage of time, decay, and the human condition.
-Israelsson often works in silk, paper, and leather—one delicate and fragile, the other durable and tough.
-Her soft, vulnerable, and rough sculptures evoke feelings of tenderness, strangeness, and at the same time familiarity.
+Moa Israelsson (born 1982) is a sculptor, working with a variety of techniques and materials.
+Meticulously hand-stitched and painted sculptures are the focus of her art, works that bear witness to the passage of time, objects in decay and the human condition.
+Israelsson often works with silk, paper and leather – one sheer and delicate, the other durable and hard-wearing.
+Her soft, vulnerable and unadorned sculptures evoke feelings of tenderness, the curious yet familiar.

-Moa Israelsson was born in Ljungby and currently lives and works in Åkers Styckebruk, Sweden.
+Moa Israelsson was born in Ljungby, Sweden, and now lives and works in Åkers Styckebruk.

 Hanna Ljungh